How To Clean Asparagus

 Make sure all bugs are removed.
 Next, boil it in water with salt and butter for a few minutes.
 The water can be used as tea.
 You can also use the microwave to prepare the vegetable.

 Cleaning asparagus properly is part of the secret to cooking it right.
-By using the techniques suggested, you’ll have it cleaned and well prepared for your cooking.
+By using the techniques suggested, you will have it cleaned properly and it will be prepared the right way for your cooking.